java-native-access/jna/www/ReleasingJNA.md

 * Run `ant clean dist` target.
 Commit and push generated files in dist, except for a platform specific jar: "&lt;os>-&lt;arch>.jar".
   You will also see differences in the pom-*.xml files and src/.../Native.java.
 Commit and push these also.
 Do not commit the altered platform specific jar "&lt;os>-&lt;arch>.jar" in lib/native/.
-  At some point we may change the 'dist' target to "skip-native", thereby avoiding the rebuild of the "&lt;os>-&lt;arch>.jar" files in lib/native and dist.

 * Update Javadoc
   Check out gh-pages branch, copy latest doc/javadoc into <version>/javadoc,